AdobeDocs/experience-platform.en/help/rtcdp/destinations/destination-details-page.md

 # Destination details page

 In the Adobe Experience Platform user interface, you can view and monitor the attributes and activities of batch destinations.
-These details include the destination's name and ID, segments mapped to the destination, and controls to edit the activation and enable/disable the data flow.
+These details include the destination's name and ID, controls to activate or disable the destinations, and more.
+Details for batch destinations also include metrics for activated profile records and a history of dataflow runs.

 >[!NOTE]
 >